Infopisteprojekti/infopiste/README.md

 Clone the repository and install docker to get started.

-Install dependencies before running the project for the first time with command `npm i`.

 Create a `.env` file inside the project's root directory.
 In that file, copy the contents of the `.sample.env` and add the correct values for the variables.

 > [!CAUTION]